ktorn/completium-landing/docs/dapp-first/first2.md

 import DappFigure from '../DappFigure';
 import Link from '@docusaurus/Link';

-The first step is to originate (deploy) the ownership <Link to='/docs/dapp-tools/tezos#smart-contract'>Smart Contract</Link> with the *admin* test account that comes preconfigured with <Link to='/docs/dapp-tools/completium-cli'>completium CLI</Link>.
+The first step is to originate (deploy) the ownership <Link to='/docs/dapp-tools/tezos#smart-contract'>Smart Contract</Link> with the *admin* test account that comes preconfigured with <Link to='/docs/cli'>completium CLI</Link>.

-Before anything, check the *admin* account balance with the following command in the <Link to='/docs/dapp-tools/gitpod#open-terminal'>Terminal</Link>:
+Before anything, check the *admin* account balance.
+Open a new <Link to='/docs/dapp-tools/gitpod#open-terminal'>Terminal</Link> tab and enter the command below:

 ```
 completium-cli show account